Francisco Antonio Zea: President of Congress

 In 1819 Zea took part in what would be known as the Congress of Angostura, a legislative body gathered by Simon Bolivar in the city of Angostura in Venezuela, where delegates from Venezuela provinces and the Casanare province of New Granada planned to charter the course for the new liberated nation of the Gran Colombia.
 When the congress first convened on 15 February 1819, Zea, as delegate for Caracas was elected President of the Congress of Venezuela and Diego de Vallenilla Arana its Deputy Secretary.
 This meant that while congress deliberated on the future political composition of the nation and elected its leaders, Zea was both the chief executive officer and the chief legislative officer.

 The signs of internal division began showing soon after as Venezuelans did not want to be ruled by a Neogranadine for they thought of themselves as independent of the new nation, in the end it proved too much as Zea was confronted with a lot of opposition from the Venezuelan armed forces who did not want to be commanded by a civilian, let alone a Neogranadine forcing Zea to step down on 7 September 1819, however he remained a member of congress.

 Vice president

 Carlos Soublette, Pedro Briceño Méndez, Francisco Antonio Zea, Gregor MacGregor and Luis Brión in Ocumare.
 19th century illustration by Carmelo Fernández.

 On 17 December 1819, the Congress of Angostura passed the Constitution of 1819 which officially created the First Republic of Colombia, a country made of 3 departments: Venezuela, Cundinamarca, and Quito.
 Congress also elected Simón Bolívar the First President of Colombia, and Zea as the First Vice President of Colombia, it also elected individual Vice presidents for the departments, Juan Germán Roscio as Vice President of Venezuela, and Francisco de Paula Santander as Vice President of Cundinamarca, the office of Vice President of Quito was left vacant as the Royal Audience of Quito was still under Spanish rule.

+Potential Hispanic Confederacy

+At the beginning of the Spanish Trienio Liberal (1820-1823), Zea met with the Spanish ambassador in London, Bernardino Fernández de Velasco, about a proposed Plan de reconciliación y proyecto de Confederación Hispánica ("Plan of reconciliation and project of a Hispanic Confederacy"), which would unite Spain and all the new nations born of Spanish overseas territories in a global empire composed by republics with Madrid as its capital.
+The confedaracy would entail a mutual defense agreement, a single market protected against foreign states and a federal diet.
+He urged Spain to accept while the breakup was still mendable and offered himself as a hostage to secure its process.
+On October 9, the project was sent to both King Ferdinand VII and secretary of the government Evaristo Pérez de Castro, but both rejected it.
+Ferdinand was opposed to anything but a restauration of the old absolute throne, while the liberal government believed their new policies would result into a global Hispanic conciliation in any case.
+Both were ultimately unsuccessful.